ColinMaudry/sparql-router/README.md

 - Support for SPARQL Update queries (authenticated)
 - Possibility to populate query variable values via URL parameters
 - Queries created and updated via HTTP POST are tested before creation/update
+- The URL of the query is returned when creating or updating a query
 - Applied security best practices

 #### 0.1.0